aerogear/offix/docs/ref-release-notes.md

 ## What is new in Offix

-# Unreleased

-# Fixed

-*

-# Added
+# 0.8.0

+## Features

+### Offix React Hooks Alpha released

+Offix React Hooks provides helpers for using offix within React and React Native.
+Please refer to package README for more information

+### Ability to customize Apollo Link chain

+`OffixClientConfig.terminatingLink` allows to customize client by adding additional links for handling authentication, network requests etc.

+### New way to access Apollo Client

-* `OfflineClient.apolloClient` is now public.
+`OfflineClient.apolloClient` is now public.
 This means `apolloClient` is directly accessible after `OfflineClient.init()`.

-# Changed

-*  `OfflineClient.init()` accepts now additional `terminatingLink` parameter that can be used to modify the way the network request is made.
-Parameter is optional - by default we going to use HttpLink implementation.

-# Removed
+## Breaking changes

+### Changes for Subscriptions and File Uploads

-* Out of the box support for file uploads and subscriptions from the library.
+Subscriptions and file uploads were removed from the main library.
-Please use  `OfflineClient.init(terminatingLink)` where `terminatingLink` can be any ApolloLink implementation that will make request to server.
+Developers can still configure Subscription access directly int their application by creating Apollo link acording to documentation and passing `OffixClientConfig.terminatingLink`

 ### 0.7.1

 #### Offline operations persist optimistic response